PubuduJ/user-authenticator-app-front-end/README.md

 # Use Authenticator Application Front End <img src="public/favicon.png" alt="header-logo" width="27px"/>

-This application is a **mobile-responsive web-based user authentication system.**
+This is a **mobile-responsive web-based user authentication system.**
 Upon registration, users gain access to the system where their **assigned roles and permissions** dictate the functionalities available to them.
 For instance, a guest user is restricted from performing operations within the system and is limited to viewing details exclusively.